Pinocchio: A True Story: Production

 Pinocchio: A True Story was directed by Vasiliy Rovenskiy and produced by him with Roman Borisevich and Maxim Rogalsky.
 The film was released in theaters in Russia by Sony Pictures on 17 February 2022.
 In November 2021, its North American rights were acquired by Grindstone Entertainment.

-The trailer for an English dub of Pinocchio: A True Story with Shore as Pinocchio was released by Lionsgate Films in late January 2022.
-Shore had previously worked with Lionsgate for the English dub of the Russian animated film My Sweet Monster and recorded his voice lines for Pinocchio: A True Story during Christmas in 2021.
-The dub became a prominent Internet meme when a clip from the trailer with Pinocchio saying, "Father, when can I leave to be on my own?
-I've got the whole world to see," in a flamboyant tone went viral on TikTok and Twitter.
+In late January 2022, Lionsgate Films released a trailer for the film's English dub, featuring Pauly Shore as Pinocchio.
+Shore had previously worked with Lionsgate on the English dub of the Russian animated film My Sweet Monster and recorded his voice lines for Pinocchio: A True Story in December 2021.
+The dub became a prominent Internet meme when a clip of Pinocchio saying, "Father, when can I leave to be on my own?
+I've got the whole world to see," went viral on TikTok and Twitter.
+Users on those sites perceived an exaggerated, effeminate undertone in Shore's delivery of the line.
 Lionsgate reposted the clip on their own TikTok account and captioned it "the yassification of Pinocchio", while Shore posted a video of himself lip-syncing to the dub on TikTok.
 For Rolling Stone, EJ Dickson wrote that Shore's voice acting in the film made him a "Gen-Z TikTok LGBTQ icon".
 Joshua Kristian McCoy of Game Rant wrote that the trailer became "the target of a truly apocalyptic amount of ridicule" because of Shore's "wooden" performance.

-The English dub was released by Lionsgate on 22 March 2022 on DVD and on video on demand on Amazon Prime Video and iTunes.
+The English dub was released by Lionsgate through their Grindstone Entertainment Group label on 22 March 2022 on DVD and on video on demand on Amazon Prime Video and iTunes.
 Following the film's release, users on Twitter dubbed Shore's version of the character "fruity Pinocchio" because of Shore's "classic drawn-out vowels and sarcastic-sounding voice" and shared other clips from the film that went viral.
 The film's English dub was also released on 21 April 2022 in theaters in New Zealand.